jnf/jquery-jukebox/README.md

 - DONE At no point should the view refresh or the user be taken to another URL.

 ## Bonus Fun
-- Instead of adding links to the view, try using the data to create embedded players for the specific service (i.e., embed the YouTube video, instead of linking to it).
+- DONE Instead of adding links to the view, try using the data to create embedded players for the specific service (i.e., embed the YouTube video, instead of linking to it).
 - If a user's search returns no results, suggest/embed/link to something for them instead.